-Homeowners are more likely than renters to have
+Homeowners are more likely than renters to have at least one LED installed.

 Appliances

 The appliance data collection identified and characterized appliances in each manufactured home, including kitchen and laundry appliances.
 This section includes distribution of appliances by state and region, specific characteristics such as age and size, and appliance configurations such as door position for refrigerators.
 In many instances, Cadmus identified characteristic data such as age, efficiency, and size after the site visit through a combination of databases and other secondary sources.